Global Survey of Scientists

 Why should you answer?
 The project is collecting data to develop a broader picture of the status of mathematicians and scientists across the world.
 The results of this survey will provide data about the situation of scientists and mathematicians worldwide, as well as focused information about women in these fields.
 The data that you contribute will help inform interventions by ICSU and member unions to increase participation, especially for women.

 Are my data confidential?
 Yes.
 All individual responses are kept confidential.
+All questions are optional (with the exception of Question 1).

 Staff members at the Statistical Research Center of American Institute of Physics (AIP), who have already conducted three global surveys of physicists, collaborated with the project partners to develop the questionnaire.
 Click here to see previous results.
 The survey is hosted on AIP's secure server and data will be stored and analyzed according to AIP policy and following US law for the protection of human subjects.